christophersesugh/codingsimba/CONTRIBUTING.md

 - Connect with other developers
 - Stay updated on platform news

-Thank you for helping make Coding Simba better!
+Thank you for helping make TekBreed better!